showteeth/scfetch/README.md

 ##### Extract metadata

-`scfetch` provides `ExtractZenodoMeta` to extract dataset metadata, including dataset title, description, available files and corresponding md5.
+`GEfetch2R` provides `ExtractZenodoMeta` to extract dataset metadata, including dataset title, description, available files and corresponding md5.
 Please note that when the dataset is restricted access, the returned dataframe will be empty.

 ```r
 # single doi